RagnarGrootKoerkamp/BAPCtools/doc/generators.md

 - A dictionary containing `type: testcase`.
 In this case, `input` is a `command` as above, and the dictionary may furthermore contain the `solution`, `visualizer`, and `random_salt` keys to specialize them for this testcase only.

 **Root object**
-The root of the `generators.yaml` is a `directory` object with one additional key:
+The root of the `generators.yaml` is a `directory` object with one optional additional key:

 * `generators`: a dictionary mapping generator names to a list of dependencies.
     This must be used when using non-directory generators that depend on other files in the `generators/` directory.
 Each key of the dictionary is the name of a generator, and values must be lists of file paths relative to `generators/`.

     When this dictionary contains a name that's also a file in `generators/`, the version specified in the `generators` dictionary will have priority.

-    Generators specified in the `generators` dictionary are build by coping the list of files into a new directory, and then building the resulting program as usual.
+    Generators specified in the `generators` dictionary are built by coping the list of files into a new directory, and then building the resulting program as usual.
 The first dependency listed will be used to determine the entry point.

     Other generators are built as (file or directory) [programs](./Problem_Format#Programs).

 ## CUE specification.

-Below is a formal CUE specification for the `generators.yaml` file with a root object `Generators`.
+Below is a formal [CUE](https://cuelang.org/docs/references/spec/) specification for the `generators.yaml` file with a root object `Generators`.
 Note that the `...` in `generator` and `directory` indicate that additional keys unknown to the spec are allowed.
 The `generator_reserved` and `directory_reserved` objects indicate keys that work only for `generator`/`directory` and should not be reused in other places.

 ```
 command :: !="" & (=~"^[^{}]*(\\{(name|seed(:[0-9]+)?)\\}[^{}]*)*$")